Alberta and Great Waterways Railway scandal: J. R. Boyle's resolution

 Boyle followed, alleging that Rutherford had privately committed the government to the $20,000 figure as early as November 14, 1908, before a government engineer had even been appointed.
 He also accused the government of negligence in failing to verify the paid in capital of the A&GW before committing $7.4 million of government loan guarantees to it.
 He closed by repeating his demand that the government expropriate the company's rights and build the line itself.
 Cross rebutted for the government, questioning Cushing's sincerity and quoting a March 1909 speech in which the then-Minister of Public Works had defended the government's railway policy against Bennett's attacks.
 Cross also reminded the legislature that no money was to be paid to the A&GW until tracks were actually constructed.

-On February 28 Liberal member and Cushing-ally Ezra Riley proposed an amendment to Boyle's resolution, striking out the proposals to expropriate and substituting a statement that "the contract and agreement entered into between the Government and the Alberta and Great Waterways Railway Company are not such as to commend them to the judgment and confidence of this house".
-The same day, an amendment to this amendment was moved by Liberal John William Woolf and seconded by Liberal John Alexander McDougall.
+On February 28 Liberal MLA Ezra Riley, a leader of the anti-Rutherford insurgency and a supporter of Cushing, proposed an amendment to Boyle's resolution, striking out the proposals to expropriate and substituting a statement that "the contract and agreement entered into between the Government and the Alberta and Great Waterways Railway Company are not such as to commend them to the judgment and confidence of this house".
+The same day, an amendment to this amendment was moved by Liberal MLA John William Woolf (Cardston) and seconded by Edmonton Liberal MLA John Alexander McDougall.
 Woolf and McDougall proposed redrafting the agreement along the lines proposed by A&GW President Clarke in a letter to Rutherford.
 This letter suggested that the A&GW should offer to the government its construction equipment and other assets in guarantee of its construction pledges.

 The Woolf-McDougall amendment was considered friendly to the government, but Rutherford was not yet in the clear.
 Independent Edward Michener attacked the government for receiving only par value for the bonds when they had been sold at ten percent above par.
-McDougall voiced his support for Michener's argument; though McDougall had seconded Woolf's pro-government amendment, it became apparent that his reasons for doing so were less support for the government than a principled aversion to the province using its law-making power to extricate itself from inconvenient contracts.
+McDougall voiced his support for Michener's argument.
+Though McDougall had seconded Woolf's pro-government amendment, his reasons for doing so were less support for the government than a principled aversion to the province using its law-making power to extricate itself from inconvenient contracts.